fbedussi/vite-react-bootstrap/readme.md

 to the scripts in the package.json

-create a file in ./.githooks/pre-commit.sh
+create a file in ./.githooks/pre-commit chmod 755 .githooks/pre-commit

 ```
 #!/bin/sh